-Our study utilized three sources to compare ADEs in addition to systematic reviews, while a previous comparison only examined systematic reviews and social media (14).
+Our study utilized three sources to compare ADRs in addition to systematic reviews, while a previous comparison only examined systematic reviews and social media (14).
 Only 12 of the 51 studies identified utilized medical dictionaries in their search strategy to identify ADRs, while our study utilized UMLS.
 There was general agreement between the extraction source and existing ADR data: over 80% of the ADRs found in Twitter were supported by the findings from other sources.
 Milder ADRs were reported at a higher frequency in social media.
 By comparison, we found that when evaluating the relative ranking of the ADR categories, the most frequently and infrequently experienced ADRs were similar across sources with the exception of ‘dermatologic’ ADRs reported in FAERS.
 The moderately reported ADRs were more likely to be different between Twitter, FAERS, and Clinical Drug Databases.
 Our finding that dermatologic ADRs have higher reporting in FAERS is similar to previous findings that some social media ADRs are underrepresented compared to pharmacovigilance systems (14).
 The relative ranking of lesser-reported ADRs were similar across the sources.
 For example, cardiovascular, hepatic, and respiratory ADRs have relatively low reports in all the sources (Figure 1).

-A similar method as this study to compare the frequency of reported ADRs utilizing an index value for relative comparisons from WHO reports, published case reports, and results of their meta-analysis (10).
+A similar method as this study to compare the frequency of reported ADRs across sources (not social media) utilized an index value for relative comparisons from WHO reports, published case reports, and results of their meta-analysis (10).
 The authors selected ADRs associated with amiodarone, a cardiac antiarrhythmic medication with known pulmonary, thyroid, and rare ophthalmic complications.
 There was little agreement within the sources for the top ADR as cardiac problems were ranked highest in the authors’ meta-analysis yet lowest in WHO and case reports.
 Thyroid problems were reported in the top three of each data source, indicating some level of agreement.
 Additionally, ophthalmic ADRs were reported to be rare which the low ranking in each of the sources supports.
-Our study, unlike the Loke study, included social media as a source, and found that the moderately reported ADRs that vary in relative reporting frequency (Dermatologic, hypersensitivity, headache, and infection).
+Our study, unlike (10), included social media as a source, and found that the moderately reported ADRs vary in relative reporting frequency (Dermatologic, hypersensitivity, headache, and infection).

 One method employed to examine the potential of social media as an early warning system identified safety signals reported to the FDA, then retrospectively determined if the signals were present in Twitter and Facebook (91).
 The authors selected 10 drug-event pairs from FAERs then examined Facebook and Twitter posts to determine if the event was mentioned prior to the FAERs signal.
 Their semi-automated analysis identified 13 posts in which the drug may have caused the event in question.
 Of these, six were identified as definitely causal, probable, or possible (46%).
-While this study sought to determine if the known drug-event pair signals were present in social media prior to FAERs reporting, our study examined the stream of signals coming anew without the advantage of hindsight.
-With current methods, it is relatively easier to look for known signals, than to find and analyze the new signals.
+While they sought to determine if the known drug-event pair signals were present in social media prior to FAERs reporting, our study examined the complete stream of postings coming anew for a specific drug without the advantage of hindsight.
+With the state of current automatic NLP methods, it is relatively easier to look for single, expected, effects than to find and analyze all mentions of any type of effect.